Proofreading Services Overview – Work at Home Proofreading Jobs

 What Exactly is ProofreadingServices.com?

-As its name easily implies, ProofreadingServices.com, is an online company which allows you to work from home proofreading a variety of written works from authors, academia, and businesses.
+As its name easily implies, ProofreadingServices.com is an online company that allows you to work from home proofreading a variety of written works from authors, academia, and businesses.

-Based in Florida, the company claims to have 5,000 clients in 90 different countries.
-Many of their clients would be names that you would recognize, such as Cisco, MIT, IBM, Vogue, Pearson, CNet, Harvard, and the University of Cambridge.
+The company is currently based in Raleigh, North Carolina, and claims to have over 25,000 clients in more than 100 countries.
+Many of their clients are recognizable names, such as Cisco, MIT, IBM, Vogue, Pearson, CNet, Harvard, and the University of Cambridge.

-While their main focus is on proofreading, they also offer 50 other services such as resume writing, eBook cover design, transcription, translation, and ESL tutoring.
+While their main focus is on proofreading, they also offer over 25 additional services for academics, authors, businesses, and job seekers — including resume writing, eBook cover design, transcription, translation, and ESL tutoring.

 What is the Difference Between Proofreading and Editing?